Factory Theatre: Building history

-Leadership History
+Leadership history

-In 1977, Gass's play, Winter Offensive aroused widespread criticism because of what was regarded as its gratuitous depiction of sex and violence amongst the upper echelons of the Nazi party.
+In 1977, Gass's play Winter Offensive aroused widespread criticism because of what was regarded as its gratuitous depiction of sex and violence amongst the upper echelons of the Nazi party.
 Frustrated by what he saw as the conservatism of the community, Gass resigned.
 Dian English took over the role of managing director of the Factory (1977–1995) and moved the theatre to its current location in the historic building at the corner of Bathurst and Adelaide (125 Bathurst Street, Toronto, On) and pulled the struggling theatre out of debt into fiscal solvency.

 Gass was succeeded as artistic director of Factory by Bob White (1977–87), then Jackie Maxwell (1987–95).
-During much of this time,George F. Walker came on as the in-house writer with plays such as The Art of War, Criminals in Love, Love, and Anger, Escape from Happiness, Theatre of the Film Noir and Nothing Sacred.
+During much of this time, George F. Walker came on as the in-house writer with plays such as The Art of War, Criminals in Love, Love, and Anger, Escape from Happiness, Theatre of the Film Noir and Nothing Sacred.
 Other notable works included Crossing Over by Neil Munro, The Rez Sisters by Tomson Highway, Rick Mercer's one-man show, Robert Lepage's The Dragon's Trilogy, and The Kids in the Hall.

 Michael Springate replaced English as creative director for the 1995–96 season after he left in 1995.
 The theatre had hit a rough patch financially at this point, and there was widespread concern that it might permanently close.
 But Gass came back in 1996 to take over as creative director once more with the goal of getting the theatre back on its feet.
 His decision to perform all six of the plays in George F. Walker's Suburban Motel as a full season brought the theatre a remarkably swift return to popularity, relevance, and financial prosperity.

 Factory purchased its heritage facility in March 1999.

 Gass was fired as artistic director in 2012 amid controversy.
 Several playwrights, including Walker and Judith Thompson, pulled their work from the theatre in protest, and figures including Atom Egoyan, Gordon Pinsent, Fiona Reid, and R. H. Thomson called for a boycott of the company.
-Since then, theatre professionals and community partners have publicity supported Factory Theatre and its existing pursuit of New Canadian voices.
+Since then, theatre professionals and community partners have publicly supported Factory Theatre and its existing pursuit of New Canadian voices.
 Nina Lee Aquino and Nigel Shawn Williams were named the new artistic directors in late 2012.

-In December 2014, Factory Theatre presented a rebranding as "Factory.
+In December 2014, Factory Theatre was rebranded as "Factory.
 Theatre with Grit" and announced that Aquino was appointed sole artistic director.
 Factory's artistic team came to include Aquino as artistic director, Williams as associate artistic director, and Jonathan Heppner as artistic producer.

 Aquino served as Artistic Director of Factory Theatre from 2014 up until 2022 (after which she was appointed Artistic Director of the National Arts Centre English Theatre).
 Mel Hague assumed the Artistic Directorship of Factory Theatre in May 2022.